Matvey-STE/Matvey-STE/README.md

 <br>

-## 🌱 I’m currently learning everything that can help me to become a real🤘 SOFTWARE DEVELOPER
+## 🌱 I’m currently learning everything that can help me to become a real SOFTWARE DEVELOPER

 <br>